News

 However, Arthur was an erratic, absent husband, prone to debt and described by one political opponent as a ‘whoremaster, a pimp and an adulterer’.
 As an MP in the Dublin parliament, he stood in opposition to a united Ireland and lived in fear he would be assassinated when there.
 Indeed, in 1796, he was uncovered as the target for a Belfast murder plot.
 When Arthur died (shortly before the birth of their seventh child) Mary fought fiercely to salvage what had become his tarnished reputation.
 This, despite learning upon the reading of his will that Arthur had fathered three children prior to their marriage, and later that he’d taken a lover during his military studies in France.

-True to the British Whig party, Mary wrote often to her friend Sir Phillip Francis with political news and scandal, including during a period covering the defeat of Napoleon Bonaparte, their opinions on whom are spirited to say the least.
-According to the will of Mary’s grandson Arthur Blundell George Sandys Hill, the brother of her Aid de Camp and Whig MP for Bath, Colonel Charles Palmer, wrote to her in 1814 including an ‘oak circular box made from the wood of the Victory enclosing some of Lord Nelson’s hair’, which she kept in a blue Moroccan case with two small crowns on top.
+True to the British Whig party, Mary wrote often to her friend Sir Phillip Francis with political news and scandal, including during a period leading up to the defeat of Napoleon Bonaparte, their opinions on whom are spirited to say the least.
+According to the will of Mary’s grandson Arthur Blundell George Sandys Hill, Captain Edmund Palmer wrote to her in 1814 enclosing an ‘oak circular box made from the wood of the Victory enclosing some of Lord Nelson’s hair’, which she kept in a blue Moroccan case with two small crowns on top.
+Edmund was the brother of Mary’s Aid de Camp and the Whig MP for Bath, Colonel Charles Palmer.

 Another of Mary’s principal correspondents was her ‘devoted tho’ gossiping’ friend Lady Elizabeth Vaughan.
 As well as Benjamin Bloomfield – private secretary to George IV – with whom her late night calls fuelled the rumour they were lovers despite his marriage.
+Alas there are no letters between these two in the archive.
 In 1807, Mary hosted royalty at Ombersley Court, entertaining the Prince of Wales and his brother the Duke of Sussex during their tour of the midland counties.
 When living in Hanover Square, the Duke was a regular visitor of Mary’s though there is no evidence to suggest they were anything more than friends.
 A rich widow, Mary was known to have declined offers of a second marriage, including from another royal duke which, had she accepted, would have seen her become Queen Consort.

 Yet despite Mary’s great fortune (much of which she spent on remodelling Ombersley Court) her privileged life was also one of immense sadness.
 A survivor, she was orphaned early on and lived to mourn the premature deaths of a son and both her daughters.
 She was by all accounts a formidable personality, and her story is a fascinating one.